bongiozzo/musica_mustdie/output/band_demonchild.md

 # Demon Child

+Extreme atmospheric black-metal

-Дискография
+## Дискография

-"Sorrow Cast Upon The Angels (demo)" 2001, Black Metal "Shadow Cult" 2002, Black Metal
+### "Sorrow Cast Upon The Angels (demo)" 2001, Black Metal

+1. Supreme Cruelty
+2. Sorrow Cast Upon The Angels
+3. Coldblessed (Chant Of Night)

+Recorded at Popstudio, Loimaa during 14-15th May anno 2001 by Mika Haapasalo.
+Produced by Demon Child & Kata.

+### "Shadow Cult" 2002, Black Metal

+1. Intro
+2. In Darkened World
+3. Supreme Cruelty
+4. The Fallen One Has Arrived
+5. The Order of the Black Flame (The Fallen One Has Arrived - pt.2)
+6. Shadow Cult
+7. Coldblessed
+8. Path of Fire & Blood
+9. Torch of War

+Deimos: Vocals
+E. Heinonen: Keyboards
+Pyromaniac: Drums and Percussion
+Charon: Guitar and Bass

+Recorded and mixed at Pop Studio, Finland in June 2002.
+Engineering done by Mika Haapasalo.
+Mastered at Finnvox Studio, Finland in September 2002.
+Mastering done by Mika Jussila.
+Music composed by Demon Child.
+Lyrics written by Demon Child.
+Band logo by Kris Vervimp.
+Band photos by Jari Nieminen and Demon Child.
+Booklet original photos by Charles Schmidt, manipulated by Jason Juta.
+Cover artwork by Jason Juta
+Design and layout by Louis Rod

 ## Отношения с другими группами